06 Nov 2025, 09:30

 What are the reactions to the 2040 target?

 Many environmental organisations see the inclusion of flexibilities as a weakening of the target.
-There is a lot of hesitation about including international carbon credits but one consistent call is for the EU to ensure these meet strict criteria, if they are used.
+There is a lot of hesitation about including international carbon credits, but one consistent call is for the EU to ensure these meet strict criteria if they are used.

 How is the 2040 target linked to the EU's NDC?

-The European Union also needs to submit its 2035 emissions reduction target as part of its updated climate ambition plan under the Paris Agreement - known as a Nationally Determined Contribution (NDC).
-Like many countries, it missed the original February 2025 deadline and the United Nations has now given it until September 2025 to hand this in ahead of the UN climate change conference COP30 in Brazil.
+The European Union also needed to submit its 2035 emissions reduction target as part of its updated climate ambition plan under the Paris Agreement - known as a Nationally Determined Contribution (NDC).
+Like many countries, it missed the original February 2025 deadline.
+The NDC needed to be agreed on by all 27 EU countries – rather than the qualified majority required to pass the 2040 target.
+Environment ministers approved the NDC as part of the deal on the 2040 target in early November.

 Both the 2035 and 2040 targets are important to set a high bar for international climate ambition.
 This is particularly important following the United States pulling out of the Paris Agreement and as other countries are criticised for not handing in ambitious enough NDCs.